 Fig. 1.
 Eugène Fromentin, View in the Gorges of Chiffa (A Region of Algeria), 1846, oil on canvas, 23 1/2 x 19 in.
 (60 x 48 cm), private collection.
 Sold at Important 19th Century Pictures, Christie’s, London, March 23, 1984, lot 90

 A native of La Rochelle in southwestern France, Eugène Fromentin moved to Paris in 1839 to study law.
 He was increasingly drawn to the arts and eventually devoted himself to the dual calling of painting and writing.
 Fromentin worked first under the Neoclassical landscape painter Charles Rémond (1795–1875), a former pupil of Jean Victor Bertin (1767–1842), with whom Fromentin’s father had studied.
 He then moved on to Louis Cabat (1812–1893), who practiced a more naturalistic mode of landscape painting.
-Fromentin traveled to Algeria from March 3 to April 18, 1846, and the following year made his debut at the Paris SalonSalon, the: Exhibitions organized by the French Royal Academy of Painting and Sculpture (Académie Royale de Peinture et de Sculpture) and its successor the Academy of Fine Arts (Académie des Beaux Arts), which took place in Paris from 1667 onwards. with three paintings, including View in the Gorges of Chiffa (A Region of Algeria) (Fig. 1).1Translations are by the author unless otherwise noted.
+Fromentin traveled to Algeria from March 3 to April 18, 1846, and the following year made his debut at the Paris SalonSalon, the: Exhibitions organized by the French Royal Academy of Painting and Sculpture (Académie Royale de Peinture et de Sculpture) and its successor the Academy of Fine Arts (Académie des Beaux Arts), which took place in Paris from 1667 onward. with three paintings, including View in the Gorges of Chiffa (A Region of Algeria) (Fig. 1).1Translations are by the author unless otherwise noted.
 James Thompson and Barbara Wright, La vie et l’œuvre d’Eugène Fromentin (Paris: ACR Édition, 1987), 64, 69–71; and James Thompson and Barbara Wright, Eugène Fromentin, 1820–1876: Visions d’Algérie et d’Egypte, new ed.
 (Paris: ACR Édition, 2008), 62–66.
 The Salon opened on March 16, 1847.
 In addition to the painting exhibited as no. 664, Vue prise dans les gorges de la Chiffa (Province d’Alger), illustrated here as Fig. 1, Fromentin showed Une ferme aux environs de la Rochelle (A Farm near La Rochelle; no. 662, location unknown) and Mosquée près d’Alger (Mosque near Algiers; no. 663, location unknown).
 He returned to Algeria from September 24, 1847, to May 23, 1848, and again from November 5, 1852, to October 5, 1853.
 Notes made on the latter trips provided material for two books.
 Un Été dans le Sahara (A Summer in the Sahara) first appeared in installments in La revue de Paris in 1854 and was published in book form by Michel Lévy Frères, Paris, in 1857.
 Une Année dans le Sahel (A Year in the Sahel) also appeared in installments, first in L’Artiste in 1857 and then in Revue des Deux Mondes in 1858, before it was published in book form by Lévy in 1859.2See James P. Thompson’s biographical entry on Fromentin in Jane Turner, ed., The Grove Dictionary of Art (London: Macmillan, 1996), 11:801.

 Fig. 2.
 Eugène Fromentin, Falcon Hunt: Souvenir of Algeria, 1874, oil on canvas, 43 11/16 x 56 11/16 in.
 (111 x 144 cm), National Gallery of Ireland, Dublin, NGI.4231.
 Creative Commons Attribution 4.0 International License